Advising/Declare the Major

 An undergraduate in the College of Engineering who has filled out the Astronomy Major Declaration Form is required to take a copy of the form to the College of Engineering Dean’s Office to obtain formal approval to add a major in L&S. Once approval has been granted by the Dean’s Office, the major will appear on the DARS report.

 Opportunities To Expand Your Skills and Interests:

 - Research: Our Department has opportunities for undergraduates to hold paid research positions, write a senior thesis, or take a 699 Directed Study course.
-To get involved in research projects, view our faculty areas of interest, identify a specific faculty member or area of research, then contact the Undergraduate Faculty Advisor, who will assist you in finding a faculty member to work or study with.
+To get involved in research projects, view our faculty areas of interest to identify a specific faculty member or area of research that interests you.
+Contact the Undergraduate Faculty Advisor, who will then assist you in finding a faculty member to work or study with.